johnridesabike/acutis/docs/api.md

 #### Example

-JavaScript and ReScript can both be written identically.
+We can write the JavaScript and ReScript example identically.

 ```reason
 // Raises an exception if the result has errors.